j622amilah/Practicing-DatScy-workflows/Google_Analytics_Business_Intelligence_Training/report.md

 ## Business problem:
 The team’s ultimate goal is to communicate with the customers to reduce the call volume and increase customer satisfaction and improve operational optimization.

-The dashboard (https://script.google.com/macros/s/XXXXXXXX/exec) gives viewers information about customer call behavior with respect to their contract type and internet service/market type; the Strategy document further explains each dashboard figure with respect to the question.
+The dashboard (https://script.google.com/macros/s/XXXXXXXX/exec - Refer to Code.gs) gives viewers information about customer call behavior with respect to their contract type and internet service/market type; the Strategy document further explains each dashboard figure with respect to the question.
 The number of calls were totaled per problem type, such that relationships between call volume, problem type, contract, and internet service/market type could be identified.

 ## Stakeholders:
 The major stakeholders of this project are the following list of individuals: